Xincheng Rebellion: Rebellion

-There are two accounts of Meng Da's motive for rebelling, both of which are generally similar but there are some slight differences.
+Although the exact reason why Meng Da rebelled is unclear, two popular accounts regarding this event exist, both of which are generally similar but there are some slight differences.
 The first account is from the Weilüe while the second is from the Book of Jin (Jin Shu).

 The Weilüe account mentioned that Zhuge Liang planned to induce Meng Da to defect to Shu when he heard that Meng was feeling uneasy in Xincheng.
 Zhuge Liang wrote several letters to Meng Da and the latter replied.
 Shen Yi (申儀), the Administrator of Weixing (魏興; around present-day Shiquan County in Shaanxi and Yunxi County in Hubei), who had disagreements with Meng Da, secretly reported to the Wei imperial court that Meng was having dealings with Shu, but the Wei emperor Cao Rui refused to believe.
 Sima Yi, who was stationed at Wan at that time, sent an advisor Liang Ji (梁幾) to investigate and also urged him to travel to the capital Luoyang.
 Meng Da became suspicious and feared for his life, so he rebelled.

 The Jin Shu account confirmed that Meng Da did have a feud with Shen Yi.
 Zhuge Liang planned to make use of this incident to lure Meng Da to defect to Shu sooner, so he sent Guo Mo (郭模) to feign surrender to Wei and divulge Meng's plan to Shen Yi.
 When Meng Da heard that the plot had been leaked out, he immediately made plans for a rebellion.
 Sima Yi, who was at Wan at that time, became worried that Meng Da would proceed with the revolt quickly, so he wrote a letter to Meng to calm him down.
 Sima Yi wrote, "General, you previously left Liu Bei and dedicated yourself to our state.
 Our state entrusted you with the duty of guarding the border and tasked you with planning an invasion on Shu.
 This is an obvious sign that our state trusts you.
 The people of Shu are fools and they hate you deeply.
 Zhuge Liang wants you back in Shu only because he has no other choice.
 What Guo Mo told Shen Yi is not a small issue.
 Why would Zhuge Liang so easily ask him to reveal your plot?
 This dangerous move is not difficult to comprehend."
 Meng Da was pleased when he received Sima Yi's letter, and he entered a dilemma on whether to rebel or not.
 During this time, Sima Yi secretly led his forces from Wan towards Xincheng.
 Sima Yi's subordinates suggested that they observe Meng Da's actions first before advancing, but Sima replied, "(Meng) Da is not a trustworthy person.
 Now that he is hesitating due to suspicions, we should seize this opportunity to get rid of him."
 Sima Yi's army then advanced quickly and reached Xincheng within eight days.